LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 One of the artists from that era who firmly straddled the line between country and rock was a young man from Jacksonville, FL, named Johnny Tillotson.
 Signed by Archie Bleyer’s Cadence Records (the same man & label that had built the career of the Everly Brothers), Tillotson actually had a string of 9 Top 10 hits in the first half of the 1960’s, some of which he actually wrote himself.
 They included “Poetry in Motion,” “It Keeps Right on a-Hurtin’” (inspired by Tillotson’s father having to battle a life-threatening disease), “Send Me the Pillow That You Dream On” and “Talk Back Trembling Lips.”
 He also frequently appeared in many of the package tours Dick Clark put on the road.

-Tillotson has enjoyed success in Asia, touring in Japan, Hong Kong, Thailand, Singapore, Malaysia, Australia, and New Zealand on a regular basis.
+Tillotson enjoyed success in Asia, touring in Japan, Hong Kong, Thailand, Singapore, Malaysia, Australia, and New Zealand on a regular basis.

 Pop Up Player